How to Prepare Artwork for Samsung’s The Frame TV

 When resizing images, the choice of resampling algorithm is critical.
 Options like Lanczos or Pixelmator Pro’s “Super Resolution” are essential for maintaining detail when scaling up.
 These tools help preserve the integrity of your image, ensuring crisp lines and vibrant colors.

 In summary, aim for a 3840 × 2160 resolution and a 16:9 aspect ratio for your artwork.
 Choosing the right resampling algorithm will preserve the quality of your art as you adjust its size.
-With this foundation, you’re ready to create art that not only fits The Frame TV perfectly but also enhances your personal space.
+With this foundation, you’re ready to create art that not only fits The Frame TV and CanvasTV perfectly, but also enhances your personal space.

-Preparing Art for The Frame TV
+Preparing Art for The Frame TV and CanvasTV

 With a clear understanding of The Frame TV’s display requirements in our toolkit, let’s proceed to the actual process of preparing your artwork.
 We’ll be using Pixelmator Pro for this walkthrough, but the core steps are applicable across most graphic editing software.